keboola/developers-docs/extend/generic-extractor/jobs/children.md

 the parent object, which itself is located at the path `active-users.items`.
 This may be confusing because the endpoint property in that child job is set relative to the `api.baseUrl` and not to the parent URL.

-Placeholders must be used in child jobs so that each child job sends a different API request.
-The placeholder `placeholders`

-Note: It is technically possible to define a child job without using `placeholders` configuration or without having a placeholder in the `endpoint`.
-But then all the child requests would be the same and that is usually not what you intend to do.

 See the [full example](todo:024-child-job-deeply-nested-id).